-During the year ended March 31, 2018, the Company awarded 71,843 performance stock units under the 2014 Stock Plan.
+During the year ended March 31, 2016, the Company awarded 37,295 performance stock units under the 2014 Stock Plan.
 These performance stock units represent the number of shares of the Company's common stock that the recipient would receive upon the Company's attainment of the applicable performance goals.
 The units will vest in full upon attainment of the performance goals.
 Performance is based upon achievement, prior to January 13, 2020, of (A) a Final Order from the FCC providing for the creation and allocation of licenses for spectrum in the 900 MHz band consisting of paired blocks of contiguous spectrum, each containing at least 3 MHz of contiguous spectrum, authorized for broadband wireless communications uses and (B) the lack of objection by the Company's Board of Directors to the terms and conditions (including, but not limited to, the rebanding, clearing and relocation procedures, license assignment and award mechanisms, and technical and operational rules) set forth or referenced in the Final Order.
+The Company did not award any performance stock units during the year ended March 31, 2017.

-A summary of the Performance stock activity for the years ended March 31, 2018 and 2017 is as follows:
+A summary of the Performance stock activity for the years ended March 31, 2017 and 2016 is as follows:

-Weighted

-Average

-Performance Grant Day

-Stock Fair Value

-Performance stock outstanding at March 31, 2016 37,295 \$ 25.81
+Performance Stock Weighted Average Grant Day Fair Value Performance stock outstanding at March 31, 2016 37,295 \$ 25.81 Granted Forfeited Vested Performance stock outstanding at March 31, 2017 37,295 \$ 25.81

-Granted

-Forfeited

-Vested

-Performance stock outstanding at March 31, 2017 37,295 25.81

-Granted 71,843 22.75

-Forfeited

-Vested

-Performance stock outstanding at March 31, 2018 109,138 \$ 23.80

-For the year end March 31, 2018, there was no stock compensation expense recognized for the performance units.
-At March 31, 2018, there was approximately \$2.6 million of unvested compensation expense.
+For the year end March 31, 2017, there was no stock compensation expense recognized for the performance units.
+At March 31, 2017, there was approximately \$963,000 of unvested compensation expense.